sakibhasan-24/book-swap-server/README.md

 - if user id is not in cookies then return an error
 - if user id is in cookies then verify it
 - search based on owner id and return this user list

+# user can update books

+- create an api
+- if user id is not in cookies then return an error
+- if user id is in cookies then verify it
+- if user id is not same then return an error
+- if user id is same then search based on owner id and return this user list
+- update it

+# user can delete books

+- create an api
+- if user id is not in cookies then return an error
+- if user id is in cookies then verify it